Warren Buffett Stocks Ranked: The Berkshire Hathaway Portfolio

 Sirius XM (SIRI, $5.99) – a company that reaches roughly 100 million listeners via its core satellite radio business and Pandora, which it acquired in 2018 – is another stock pick related to John Malone.
 Malone is chairman of Liberty Media, which owns a massive stake in Sirius XM.

 As Kiplinger has noted, it's possible that all of Berkshire's investments in companies that are somehow tied to Malone's truly Byzantine corporate structure could very well be the responsibility of one of Buffett's portfolio managers.
 Liberty Media was a large position held by Ted Weschler's Peninsula Capital in his pre-Berkshire days.

 However, Berkshire's affinity for this position has been waning of late.

 Buffett first bought shares in SIRI during the final quarter of 2016.
-Berkshire unloaded a small portion (1%) of its Sirius XM position during the third quarter.
-The Oracle of Omaha then trimmed his position by another 3.9 million shares, or about 2% of Berkshire's stake, in Q1 2020.
+Berkshire unloaded a small portion (1%) of its Sirius XM position during the third quarter, then trimmed the position by another 3.9 million shares, or about 2%, in Q1 2020.

-Berkshire Hathaway really took out the hatchet during this year's second quarter, however, unloading more than 82 million shares, or 62% of the remaining stake.
+He really took out the hatchet during 2020's second quarter, however, unloading more than 82 million shares, or 62% of the remaining stake.
 That brings its ownership down from 3% to a little more than 1%.

-Nonetheless, Buffett, who left the holding alone in Q3, is the fourth-largest owner of SIRI stock, well behind Liberty Global's 73% stake.
+Nonetheless, Buffett, who left the position alone in the second half of 2020, is the fourth-largest owner of SIRI stock, well behind Liberty Global's 74% stake.